 About Black Box Theater

 The academic area of theatre has been providing theatrical entertainment to the community for over 20 years.
 Auditions are always open to everyone, making this a community theater.

 Since college graduation, she's been involved with numerous theater companies in Oklahoma, Wisconsin and Ohio including The Masquers, Inc.; The Theater Project; Rosebriar Shakespeare Company; Weathervane Playhouse; Licking County Players; and The Ohio State University at Newark theatre department.
-For the last sixteen years, she's been an active director.
+For the last eighteen years, she's been an active director.
 Some of her directing credits include Mousetrap, The Real Inspector Hound, Rodgers' & Hammerstein's Cinderella and The Complete Works of William Shakespeare (Abridged).
-This will be her 7th season as director at the Black Box Theater.
+This will be her 9th season as director at Black Box Theater.

 Always a busy actress, Edie has performed a one-woman show based on the life of the 19th century American Shakespearean actress, Julia Marlowe, for Riverboat Excursions (Ohio River cruises).
 Other favorite roles include: Queen Elizabeth in Richard III; Billie Dawn in Born Yesterday; and Anna in The King and I. During the 2017-18 Black Box Theater season, she performed in the two-character play, Love Letters.
 In 2019 she performed once again on the Black Box stage in A Reader's Theater for the Declining Actor which she wrote with and co-starred with Dennis Kohler.